AvaloniaUI/avalonia-docs/docs/reference/controls/datagrid/README.md

 ## Examples

-This example will generate a basic data grid, with column header names auto-generated from the item class.
+This example will generate a basic `DataGrid`, with column header names auto-generated from the item class.
 The items data source is bound to the main window view model.

 ```xml
 <DataGrid Margin="20" ItemsSource="{Binding People}"